tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Financial-Statement.md

 ![PrintScreen](/assets/Reports/Reports_20.png)

 ### Sales made chart
-In the second part, you can understand the distribution of costs (including taxes and transaction related costs), and analyze a sales chart and a pie chart that summarizes all this information.
+In the second part, you can understand the distribution of costs (including taxes and transaction related costs) e analyze a sales chart and a pie chart that summarizes all this information.

 The charts shows the information available in the date frame selected.